Policies, Procedures and Documentation Guidelines

 Disability Documentation Guidelines and Procedures

 All students with disabilities who are requesting accommodations or services through the Center for Accessibility Resources & Disability Services (CARDS) are required to provide appropriate documentation.
-View the guidelines students are encouraged to share with their clinicians here: Disability Documentation Guidelines
+Students are encouraged to review the the Disability Documentation Guidelines and share them with their clinicians.

 Student Disability Accommodation Grievance Procedure